"Quality Outdoor Living Since 1995"

 Between staining cycles, you’ll deal with checking (surface cracks), potential insect damage, and the general wear that moisture and sun inflict on organic materials.
 Some of this is cosmetic.
 Some affects structural integrity over time.

 After 10 to 15 years, most wooden pergolas need significant repairs or complete replacement.
 Posts rot at ground level.
 Beams split.
 Connections loosen.
-What started as a $5,000 project might need another $5,000 to rebuild.
+A structure that felt like a bargain up front can cost nearly as much again to rebuild.

 Aluminum Advantage